Semi-classical theory for quantum quenches in the O(3) non-linear sigma model: The Semi-classical Theory

 Let us start by computing the contribution of $A_1$.
-By making use of the following integral representation of the Kronecker delta \be \delta_{n,\sum_{\nu}[\dots]} = \frac{1}{2\pi}{\displaystyle\int_{-\pi}^{\pi}}d\phi\,{\rm e}^{i\phi(n-\sum_{\nu}[\dots])}, \ee we can write $A$ as:
+By making use of the following integral representation of the Kronecker delta \be \delta_{n,\sum_{\nu}[\dots]} = \frac{1}{2\pi}{\displaystyle\int_{-\pi}^{\pi}}d\phi\,{\rm e}^{i\phi(n-\sum_{\nu}[\dots])}, \ee we can write $A_1$ as:

+Now we first compute the spatial integration in equation \ref{eq:61bis}, then the integral over the momenta and finally the sum over $n$.

-Now we want to compute the spatial integral, remembering that the sum $\sum_{\nu_{2}}[\dots]$ is specified in equation (\ref{eq:45bis}).
+\paragraph{The spatial integration.} Now we want to compute \emph{the spatial integral}, remembering that the sum $\sum_{\nu_{2}}[\dots]$ is specified in equation (\ref{eq:45bis}).
 We begin by considering $x>0$, $t_{2}>t_{1}$ and $x<v_{max}(t_2-t_1)$, where $v_{max}$ is the maximal velocity of the excitations of the model (in the appendix B we will show the general result for arbitrary times and distances).
 We will refer to this situation as the within-the-light-cone case.
+The spatial integral factorizes in a straightforward way, thus we can write: